 - Resource organization through Azure management groups and tags

 - Searching and indexing through Azure Resource Graph

-- Access and security through Azure RBAC and subscriptions
+- Access and security through Azure Role-based access control (RBAC)

 - Environments and automation through templates and extensions